 Finding electronic documents and emails can be a problem.
 The conventional approach has been to put them into a hierarchical folder structure, but with the advent of mobile devices with small screens and the requirement for minimal user cognitive load, the filesystem has become completely hidden and file managers are not part of the main operating system.

 Historically, a hierarchical folder structure is easier to implement than a tag retrieval system and much more suited to fixed structures such as computer operating systems.
 This may explain its historic dominance.
 A study was conducted in 2008 compared tag and folder-based retrieval on email messages with two clients, one labeling messages with tags and the other grouping them into folders.
-The authors concluded that neither tagging nor folders were superior to the other for information retrieval: best results were achieved by combining their use.
+The authors concluded that neither tagging nor folders was superior to the other for information retrieval: best results were achieved by combining their use.
 They also observed that users had a much richer concept of information than folders or tags or a combination of them could represent.

 File Tagging Software